sathiyaraj-sridhar/percona-xtradb-cluster/wiki/dev-environment.md

 │     ├── node3.conf
 ```

-We want encrypted replication traffic, so we need an SSL certificate.
+I want encrypted replication traffic, so I need an SSL certificate.
 For the development (DEV) environment, I am creating an SSL certificate using the `openssl` tool based on their documentation [^4].
-It is recommended to use the same SSL certificate for all nodes in the cluster.
+It is recommended to use the same SSL certificate for all the nodes in the cluster.

 Let's generate an SSL certificates.